KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 from aqt.qt import *
 {% endhighlight %}

 This is just importing parts of Anki into our add-on so that we can use them. `mw` is the Anki main window object.
-An object is an instance of a class.
-When an object is created using a class as the template, we say it was instantiated.
-The class defines what data and behavior the objects instantiated from it have.
+An object is an instance of a class; when an object is created using a class as a template, we can say that the object was instantiated from the class.
+The class defines what data and behavior the objects instantiated from it will have.
 The Anki main window object's class is `AnkiQt`.
+We will see later that we can ask `mw` for the Anki collection object.

 An important feature of classes and object-oriented programming is inheritance.
-This allows a class to inherit the data and behavior of another class, which it can then add to or override. `AnkiQt` inherits from the Qt class `QMainWindow`.
-We will see later that we can ask `mw` for the Anki collection.
+This allows a class (the child class) to inherit the data and behavior of another class (the parent class).
+The child class can then add additional data and behavior to what it inherited.
+The child class can also define its own version of the things it inherits, which overrides them.

+`AnkiQt` inherits from the Qt class `QMainWindow`, which itself inherits from `QWidget`.
+A widget is just any element you can see on the screen.
+Python (and C++) support multiple inheritance, where a class is not limited to having only one parent class. `QWidget` inherits from both `QObject` and `QPaintDevice`.
+The point is that when you are reading the docs trying to figure out how to use a specific class, you should inspect closely the more general behavior it has inherited from other classes.

 ## Reading config.json